3 Results

 3.3.1 Pre-pct

 Gamma distributed, linear multi-level models, with a log link were used for all six fuel class responses.
 Random intercepts were specified for three levels of nesting, representing sites, treatment blocks, and transect corners.
-All models except for the duff & litter model included a hurdle model to account for zero, which was modeled with a logit link.
+All models except for the duff & litter model included a hurdle model to account for zeros, which was modeled with a logit link.
 For the 10-hr fuel model, the hurdle portion was modeled as a function of treatment, and for the others, it was modeled as a single rate for all observations.
 The 10-hr fuel model also included a dispersion model, which was modeled with a log link, using treatment as a predictor (Table 3.9).

 Table 3.9: Model specifications for six fuel classes before pct.